VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Facets/FacetRangeType.md

 # FacetRangeType ==~object~==

-The `FacetRangeType` represents a specific range within a range facet, allowing users to filter products based on the specified range of values.
+This type represents a specific range within a range facet, allowing users to filter products based on the specified range of values.

 ## Fields